 Nonlegislative citizen members shall be appointed for terms of four years.
 Appointments to fill vacancies, other than by expiration of a term, shall be for the unexpired terms.
 All members may be reappointed.
 However, no nonlegislative citizen member shall serve more than two consecutive four-year terms.
 The remainder of any term to which a member is appointed to fill a vacancy shall not constitute a term in determining the member's eligibility for reappointment.
 Vacancies shall be filled in the same manner as the original appointments.

 The ITAC shall elect a chairman and vice-chairman annually from among the members, except that neither the Secretary of Technology nor the CIO will serve as chairman.
 A majority of the members shall constitute a quorum.
 The meetings of the ITAC shall be held at the call of the chairman, the Secretary of Technology, or the CIO, or whenever the majority of the members so request.

-Nonlegislative citizen members shall receive compensation and shall be reimbursed for all reasonable and necessary expenses incurred in the performance of their duties, as provided in § 2.2-2813 and 2.2-2825.
+Nonlegislative citizen members shall receive compensation and shall be reimbursed for all reasonable and necessary expenses incurred in the performance of their duties, as provided in Code of Virginia § 2.2-2813 and § 2.2-2825.
 Funding for the costs of compensation and expenses of the members shall be provided by the Virginia Information Technologies Agency.

-The disclosure requirements of subsection B of §2.2-3114 of the State and Local Government Conflict of Interests Act shall apply to citizen members of the ITAC.
+The disclosure requirements of Code of Virginia § 2.2-3114 subsection B of the State and Local Government Conflict of Interests Act shall apply to citizen members of the ITAC.